RajBhosale12/Mobile_Price_Classification/README.md

 The Mobile Price Classification project aims to predict the price range of mobile phones based on various features such as Battery Power(mAh),Clock Speed,Front Camera Megapixels,5G Support (0 for No, 1 for Yes): ,Internal Memory (GB),Number of Cores(1 to 8),Primary Camera Megapixels(1 to 20).
 This can help manufacturers and retailers to categorize new products appropriately and understand market trends better.

+Prerequisites
+Python 3.x
+Flask
+Pandas
+NumPy
+Scikit-learn (or the library used to train the model)

 Project Structure :
 mobile_price_classification/
 ├── static/